Mahesh Babu

-Mahesh Babu established "Mahesh Babu Foundation", which focuses on supporting children in need by funding life-saving congenital heart surgeries.
+Babu established Mahesh Babu Foundation, which focuses on supporting children in need by funding life-saving congenital heart surgeries.
 He owns the production house G. Mahesh Babu Entertainment.
 He is also associated with Rainbow Hospitals as their goodwill ambassador.
-He entered into the film exhibition business in partnership with Asian Group in 2018, with the inauguration of the seven-screen multiplex, AMB cinemas at Gachibowli.
+He entered into the film exhibition business in partnership with Asian Group in 2018, with the inauguration of the seven-screen multiplex, AMB cinemas in Hyderabad, followed by a nine-screen multiplex in Bengaluru.
 He is married to actress Namrata Shirodkar.

 Early life and education

 Ghattamaneni Mahesh Babu was born on 9 August 1975 in a Telugu family to actor Krishna and Indira in Madras, Tamil Nadu.
 He is the fourth of five siblings, after Ramesh Babu, Padmavathi, and Manjula, and before Priyadarsini.
 His family hails from Burripalem in Guntur district, Andhra Pradesh.

-Mahesh spent his childhood mostly in Madras under the care of his maternal grandmother Durgamma and the rest of his family.
+Babu spent his childhood mostly in Madras under the care of his maternal grandmother Durgamma and the rest of his family.
 He was educated at the St. Bede's Anglo Indian Higher Secondary School, Chennai.
 He went on to pursue a Bachelor of Commerce degree from the Loyola College, Chennai.